apache/kafka/README.md

 And you should see `INFO` level logs in the file under the `clients/build/test-results/test` directory.

 ### Specifying test retries ###
-By default, each failed test is retried once up to a maximum of five retries per test run.
+By default, each failed test is retried once up to a maximum of three total retries per test run.
 Tests are retried at the end of the test task.
 Adjust these parameters in the following way:

-    ./gradlew test -PmaxTestRetries=1 -PmaxTestRetryFailures=5
+    ./gradlew test -PmaxTestRetries=1 -PmaxTestRetryFailures=3

+Additionally, quarantined tests are automatically retried three times up to a total of 20 retries per run.
+This is controlled by similar parameters.

+    ./gradlew test -PmaxQuarantineTestRetries=3 -PmaxQuarantineTestRetryFailures=20

-See [Test Retry Gradle Plugin](https://github.com/gradle/test-retry-gradle-plugin) for more details.
+See [Test Retry Gradle Plugin](https://github.com/gradle/test-retry-gradle-plugin) for and [build.yml](.github/workflows/build.yml) more details.

 ### Generating test coverage reports ###
 Generate coverage reports for the whole project: